matiturock/Laboratorio_2/README.md

 # Laboratorio_2
-Exersisce and practive in Java lang
+Exercisce and practice in Java lang